This is part of the series of blog articles called “A Writer’s Guide…“, check out this article by writer L.B.Carter on Volcanology.

 A volcano’s intensity is measured, like the Richter scale for earthquakes (which, by the way sometimes are associated with volcanoes as fresh magma under a volcanic edifice rises, cracking the rocks in the Earth’s crust as it travels upward through fissures), with a Volcanic Explosivity Index scale (VEI) that works exponentially, so 2 is 10 times more intense than 1.

-There are a few factors that go into how eruptions are labeled, but the result is mostly, the higher the VEI, the more dangerous.
+There are a few factors that go into how eruptions are labelled, but the result is mostly, the higher the VEI, the more dangerous.
 Supervolcanoes are the highest and we have very few of them in recorded history—Toba in the Philippines and Yellowstone in the US.

 Mount Tambora in Indonesia was a very intense eruption in 1815 which was so strong, the ash particles and sulfur that made it into the atmosphere actually blocked out a lot of the sun for the year following (1816), making the “Year without a Summer” in which Mary Shelly and a bunch of other darker authors wrote a few notable works (fun fact for you authors!

 The weather can affect the mood—and success—of your books).
-This in turn caused famine and thousands of more deaths around the world long after the eruption ended.
+This, in turn, caused famine and thousands of more deaths around the world long after the eruption ended.

 Fear not, volcano monitoring exists in most countries